 Ron Simons’ Biography

-Founder and President, Ron Simons, is a two-time Tony Award-winning producer and actor.
+Founder and President: Ron Simons, is a three-time Tony Award-winning producer and actor.
 Ron leads the strategic planning/development of Theatre and Film projects including the critically acclaimed films: Night Catches Us, Gun Hill Road, Blue Caprice and Mother of George (all premiered at Sundance).
 His first documentary 25 to Life premiered at the American Black Film Festival where it won Best Documentary.
-He also produced the Broadway productions of A Gentleman’s Guide to Love and Murder (currently on Broadway), Porgy & Bess (Tony Award for Best Revival of a Musical), Vanya and Sonia and Masha and Spike (Tony Award for Best Play, Drama Desk, New Drama Critics and Outer Critics Circle Awards for Best Play, Drama League Award for Outstanding Production of a Broadway or Off-Broadway Play), Streetcar Named Desire and an investor in August Wilson’s Radio Golf on Broadway.
+He also produced the Broadway productions of A Gentleman’s Guide to Love and Murder (Tony Award for Best Musical), Porgy & Bess (Tony Award for Best Revival of a Musical), Vanya and Sonia and Masha and Spike (Tony Award for Best Play, Drama Desk, New Drama Critics and Outer Critics Circle Awards for Best Play, Drama League Award for Outstanding Production of a Broadway or Off-Broadway Play), A Streetcar Named Desire (AEA’s Extraordinary Excellence in Diversity on Broadway Award).
 Off-Broadway projects include Bedlam’s St. Joan and Bedlam’s Hamlet Awards (Off Broadway Alliance Award – Best Revival (for Saint Joan).
 He also produced the Chicago production of 5 Lesbians Eating Quiche (FringeNYC – Outstanding Production Award).

 As an actor, Ron has appeared on stage, in film and television.
 He and fellow cast members won the London Stage Award for Acting Excellence for the play Boy Steals Train which he co-developed.
 He has performed in numerous regional theaters including Cincinnati Playhouse in the Park, Seattle Repertory Theatre, Utah Shakespeare Featival and the Classical Theatre of Harlem.
 Film and television credits include Blue Caprice, Night Catches Us, 27 Dresses, Mystery Team , Phoebe in Wonderland, Law & Order, Law & Order: Criminal Intent, As the World Turns and Nowhere Man.